Be prepared when appearing as a witness!

 Lastly, be confident while still being respectful.
 This will show in your body language as you sit up straight, make good eye contact and refrain from fidgeting.
 Speak up and answer in a clear voice.
 You’ll have greater impact.

 If you have a legal concern, working with an experienced attorney is always recommended for the best outcome.
-Call the law offices of Jeanne Coleman for expert representation in all aspects of family law, military divorce and Social Security disability law.
+Call the law offices of Jeanne Coleman for expert representation in all aspects of family law, military divorce and mediation services.

 404 South Howard Ave.
 Tampa, FL 33606